Sana-Abid46/ToDo_List/README.md

 # ToDo_List
-This is my simple CLI based ToDo List.
+This is a simple CLI based ToDo List.